Cisco Unified Contact Center Enterprise (Unified CCE) is a solution that

 Voice Portal (Unified CVP) is a software application that runs on Cisco Unified

 Computing System (UCS) hardware or specification-based equivalents.
-It provides
+CVP provides

 prompting, collecting, queuing, and call control services using standard

 web-based technologies.
-The Unified CVP architecture is distributed, fault
+The CVP architecture is distributed, fault

 tolerant, and highly scalable.
-With the Unified CVP system, voice is terminated
+With the CVP system, voice is terminated

 on Cisco IOS gateways that interact with the Unified CVP application server